howard8888/workspace/README.md

 Q: Missing --load file?
 A: Continue fresh, file created on first autosave.
 Q: Why atomic replace on save?
 A: Prevents partial/corrupt snapshots.

 ---

+## Menu-based Save/Load/Reset

+In addition to CLI flags, the runner exposes three menu items for managing sessions:

+* **“Save session”**
+  Prompts for a filename and writes a full JSON snapshot (`saved_at`, `world`, `drives`, `skills`) using the same atomic replace strategy as autosave.
+This is a **manual one-shot checkpoint** and does **not** change your `--autosave` setting.
+It’s useful for named milestones (e.g., `session_after_first_hours.json`) even when autosave is active.

+* **“Load session”**
+  Prompts for a JSON snapshot file, parses it, and reconstructs a fresh `WorldGraph`, `Drives`, and skill ledger in memory.
+The current in-memory state is replaced.
+Load never overwrites the file; autosave (if configured) will only start writing again after subsequent actions.
+After a successful load, the I/O banner explains whether autosave is ON/OFF and which file will be written on the next autosave.

+* **“Reset current saved session”**
+  Only meaningful when you launched with `--autosave <path>`.
+After a strong confirmation (`DELETE` in uppercase), it:

+  - Deletes the autosave file at that path (if it exists).
+  - Re-initializes a fresh world, drives, and skill ledger in memory.
+  - Leaves `--autosave` pointing to the same path.

+  From the simulation’s perspective, you are now in essentially the same state as a fresh run with `cca8_run.py --autosave <path>`.
+The difference is that reset **deletes** the old autosave file immediately; a restart with `--autosave` only **overwrites** it when the first autosave occurs.
+In both cases, the next autosave event will write a new JSON snapshot at that path.

 ## Tutorial: Newborn Mountain Goat — First Minutes